NYC Condom: Additional Services

-The NYC Condom Availability Program provides free customized presentations aimed at educating New Yorkers about the correct use of free safer sex products, condom negotiation skills, condom distribution and/or storage, etc. The program reviews and responses to concerns regarding NYC condoms and other free safer sex products distributed by the program.
+The NYC Condom Availability Program provides free customized presentations aimed at educating New Yorkers about the correct use of free, safer sex products, condom negotiation skills, condom distribution and/or storage, etc. The program reviews and responds to concerns regarding NYC condoms and other free safer sex products distributed by the program.

 Design

-In 2008, industrial designer Yves Behar redesigned the NYC Condom logo and packaging, as well as NYC Condom vending machines to be placed around the city.
+In 2008, industrial designer Yves Behar redesigned the NYC Condom logo and packaging and NYC Condom vending machines to be placed around the city.

 In 2010, the New York City Department of Health and Mental Hygiene ran a contest to design a limited edition condom wrapper.
 The winning entry, by designer Luis Acosta, is based on a computer's power button and began distribution in Autumn 2010.

-In 2014, the NYC Condom Availability Program re-launched the NYC Condom (using a blue wrapper) and introduced an NYC LifeStyle branded Large Condom called the NYC KYNG Condom.
+In 2014, the NYC Condom Availability Program re-launched the NYC Condom (using a blue wrapper) and introduced a NYC LifeStyle branded Large Condom called the NYC KYNG Condom.

-In 2016, the NYC Condom is re-launched using the ONE Condom.
+In 2016, the NYC Condom was re-launched using the ONE Condom.